(Contributors: Dakota Thompson)

 Christian Watford Biography

 Christian Watford is a basketball player born in Birmingham, Alabama who played for Indiana University.
 Christian Watford played the Small Forward for the Hoosiers for four seasons between 2009 and 2013.
 The Alabama native was recruited by Tom Crean and played at Shades Valley High School in Birmingham, Alabama.
 Christian Watford is most well known for his gaming-winning, buzzer-beater three point shot against the number one ranked Kentucky Wildcats team in 2011.
 That shot has been nicknamed the “Wat Shot.”
+He has a younger brother, Trendon Watford, who played for LSU in college.

 - Name: Christian Ramon Watford